-There are many accumulated patterns about pedagogy and learning, for example "Pedagogical Patterns: Advice for Educators" [9], "Patterns for Active Learning" [10] and "Learning Patterns" which written by Iba Laboratory [11] [12] [13].
+There are many accumulated patterns about pedagogy and learning, for example "Pedagogical Patterns: Advice for Educators" (Pedagogical Pattern Editorial Board 2012), "Patterns for Active Learning" (Bergin et al. 2011) and "Learning Patterns" which written by Iba Laboratory (Iba et al. 2009; Iba and Miyake 2010; Iba and Sakamoto 2011).
 We regard the patterns we propose in this paper as an extension of them, and it especially focuses on self-directed learning with notebooks.
-Besides, the patterns is made by tips of elementary school students and in the process they joined.
+Besides, the patterns are made by tips of elementary school pupils and in the process they joined.

-3-1.
-The Making Process with Pupils
+3.1 The Making Process with Pupils